-Whether someone with advanced Parkinson’s disease lives at home or in nursing home, hospice care is an extra layer of support with a focus on comfort and quality of life.
+Whether someone with advanced Parkinson’s disease lives at home or in a nursing home, hospice care for end-stage Parkinson’s disease is an extra layer of support with a focus on comfort and quality of life.
 Hospice is not the withdrawal of care.
-Instead, hospice is a redirection of care, with the goals of providing additional support to the patient and family while also focusing on symptom management.
+Instead, hospice is a redirection of care, with the goal of providing additional support to the patient and family while also focusing on symptom management.

-People continue to receive medical support, Parkinson’s medications, and management by their primary care provider.
-Families also receive practical, emotional and spiritual care from the hospice team.
+Patients continue to receive medical support, Parkinson’s medications, and management by their primary care provider.
+Families also receive practical, emotional, and spiritual care from the hospice team.